tonywied17/plex-poster-set-helper-2/README.md

 **2. Fuzzy Matching** (Automatic fallback)
 If exact matching fails, the tool automatically tries fuzzy matching with 80% similarity:
 - "The Batman" might match "Batman (2022)"
-- "Star Wars: A New Hope" might match "Star Wars Episode IV"
+- "Shogun" might match "Shōgun"

 The tool will notify you when fuzzy matching is used: `ℹ Fuzzy matched 'Title A' to 'Title B'`